 Having an audit that combines the AOECS Gluten-Free Addendum with any of the GFSI Benchmarked Standards offers new opportunities to Food Business Operators and helps them to maximize efficiencies, whilst avoiding unnecessary duplication and costs.
-SGS has become the first globally approved Certification Body for the provision of the program.
+SGS has become the first Certification Body recognised by AOECS as being qualified for the provision of the program.
 Such a recognition needs to be validated by the National Coeliac Society in their respective countries.

 If you are a certification body interested in conducting audits using the AOECS Gluten-Free Addendum Program, you need to contact the National Coeliac Society of your own country.
 They will walk you through the different steps to work with them.

 Products that cannot use the Crossed Grain Trademark